MonetCarriere/Nginx-Docker-Project/README.md

 #### worker_processes 1;:

 Nginx will use just one worker to handle requests.
+Worker processes is whats processing the requests.

 #### worker_connections 1024;: